beekley/plunder/RULES.md

 Next, a player must pick and outfit a ship:

 1. Place a ship in front of the player.
-This can be the starting `spirit` card.
+This can be the starting `junk ship` card.
 1. For each `deck` slot on the ship card, place up to one item that says `deck` above the ship card.
 1. For each `hold` slot on the ship card, place up to one item that says `deck` below the ship card.
 Keep in mind that many items are "inactive" in the hold and cannot be used when attacking other ships.